 Social Media

-Websites and apps which allow people to generate online communities e.g. Facebook, Twitter, TikTok, Snapchat, Instagram, LinkedIn.
+Websites and apps which allow people to generate online communities e.g. Facebook, X, TikTok, Snapchat, Instagram and LinkedIn.
 Candidates can campaign on social media but there are rules regarding this in the candidates’ handbook.

 Students with Disabilities and Specific Learning Differences

-Students who self-define as having a disability or disabilities and/or a specific learning difference or differences.
+Students who self-define as having a disability or disabilities or long-term health conditions and/or a specific learning difference or differences.

 Undergraduate